the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - New UI: Fortified Farm (unlocks at Engineering, same placement restrictions as basic Farm, +1 Food/Production (+2 Production on Hills), +1 Food at Ecology, +1 Food at Land Remediation, +1 Production from completing Adaptation)

 #### Hexlock
 - They start with fewer free techs now: knowledge of Chemistry is gained, but knowledge of all of their previous starting techs except for Writing is lost.
-The malus on GP generation is removed, and Encrypted Data resources are doubled by their UA.
+However, the malus on GP generation is removed, Encrypted Data resources are doubled, and they receive a 15% construction speed bonus towards National Wonders.
 - Chemicals are now properly Strategic Resources instead of Luxury Resources, so now Hexlock actually has Happiness issues.
 - All five of the original chemicals from the base scenario have been condensed into a single resource.
 - Field Scientists and Purge Robots are now standalone units.